 In a recent news published by IRNA, Ansari wrote, "25 percent of the species advertised for sale are listed as prohibited in international trade under the Convention on International sale of "all animal species in Iran is illegal," revealing that a range of animals, from lion cubs to pythons, Iranian squirrels, and various reptiles and birds, are being traded illegally in the country.
-She added that keeping Iranian squirrels as pets not only decreases the populathe Zagros forests, as some individuals burn or cut down trees to capture these squirrels.
+She added that keeping Iranian squirrels as pets not only decreases the population of this species but also leads to the destruction of the Zagros forests, as some individuals burn or cut down trees to capture these squirrels.